negrinho/beam_learn_supertagging/README.md

 First download [CCGBank](https://catalog.ldc.upenn.edu/LDC2005T13)) from LDC (which requires access to LDC corpora, which your university might have a subscription for).
 After downloading the files, uncompress them into the folder `data/ccgbank_1_1`.
 After it is placed there, `main_preprocessing.py` can be ran to generate the data files needed for running the training code (i.e., `data/supertagging/train.jsonl`, `data/supertagging/dev.jsonl`, and `data/supertagging/test.jsonl`).
-See [here] for CONLL-2003 processed into this format for an example of how the resulting files should look like (due to licensing restrictions for the supertagging data).
+See [here](https://drive.google.com/file/d/1JoOEXbfYU8in5vJLsDZ4TvGpt8k3n31C/view?usp=sharing) for CONLL-2003 processed into this format for an example of how the resulting files should look like (due to licensing restrictions for the supertagging data).

 While the code was developed for supertagging, it should be easy to adapt for any sequence labelling task where the input and output sequences have the same length.
-The easiest way of accomplishing this is to process the data into the JSON line format (jsonl) which is used by the supertagging task.
+The easiest way of accomplishing this is to process the data into the JSON line format (jsonl) which is used for the supertagging task.
-While supertagging was the only task for which we have presented results in the paper, other sequence labelling tasks are easy to consider, and we have included data processing scripts for CONLL-2000, CONLL-2003, and PTB in `dev/main_preprocessing.py`.
+While supertagging was the only task for which we have presented results in the paper, other sequence labelling tasks are easy to consider and we have included data processing scripts for CONLL-2000, CONLL-2003, and PTB in `dev/main_preprocessing.py`.

-After the data is in place, the only step left to get the code into running condition is to generate the JSON configuration files that were used for the experiments in the paper.
+After the data is in place, the only step left to run `main.py` is to generate the JSON configuration files that were used for the experiments in the paper.
 These configuration files will live in the `configs` folder.
 The configuration files for the experiments in the paper are derived from a base configuration file `configs/cfgref.json` to reduce the amount of repetition and to make clear what aspects are being tested.
 The contents of that file are: